Email Processing in Lua

 __tostring is the function that returns the decoded header value;

-__concat is the function that concatenates the decrypted value of the header with a string.
+__concat is the function that concatenates the decrypted value of the header and the string.

 Table contains the spam check report for the specified message.